hallmar/Eurorack-Modules/README.md

 Software: CC BY-SA 4.0

+All of the code in this repository is for Arduino.

 But if you want to sell or do something with the software or hardware then it'd be nice to include my name and link to my Github somewhere :)